 - Final tips for driving in Iceland in winter

-Why Visit Iceland in Winter?
+Why Visit Iceland in the Winter?

-First of all, it is much cheaper to travel to Iceland in the winter.
+First of all, it is much cheaper to travel to Iceland in winter.
 Iceland is not a budget-friendly destination and if you are looking for ways to cut costs, traveling in the winter will help.
 Prices for hotels, flights, and hire cars can literally halve in some cases.
 Iceland still won’t be cheap, but it will be much more affordable than in summer.

-Aside from price implications, traveling to Iceland in the winter gives you the best chance of seeing the iconic Northern Lights as daylight hours are limited, especially in December and January.
+Aside from price implications, traveling to Iceland in winter gives you the best chance of seeing the iconic Northern Lights as daylight hours are limited, especially in December and January.

 The more darkness you have per day, the more likely you are to spot the Northern Lights and the brighter they will shine when you do find them.